Lieunoir/typst-voronay/lib.typ

   good_f
 }

-/// Generates the nodes of the dual of a triangulation
+/// Computes the nodes of the dual of a triangulation
 ///
 /// Parameters :
 /// - `vertices` : vertices of the triangulation